Home » Food » Cooking & Preserving » Recipes » Dessert » Old-Fashioned Coffee Cookies with Apple

 Soft spiced coffee cookies on a plate with cup of coffee, fresh apples, and a cloth napkin.

-Soft spiced coffee cookies loaded with fresh apples, dried fruit, and hemp hearts that are full of flavor perfect for a simple and delightful dessert.
+Soft spiced coffee cookies loaded with fresh apples, dried fruit, and hemp hearts that are full of flavor perfect for a simple, fall dessert.

 Prep Time 15 minutes